-Best ways to get to Haifa from Ben Gurion are by train, bus, shuttle or taxi.
+Best transport options for getting to Haifa from Ben Gurion Airport are by train, bus, shuttle or taxi.

-The northbound train from from the airport starts its journey in Modi'in and then travels to all four stations in Tel Aviv including; HaHaganah station, HaShalom station (Azrielli), Savidor station and Tel Aviv University station.
+The northbound train from from Ben Gurion International Airport starts its journey in Modi’in.
+After stopping at the airport it travels on to all four stations in Tel Aviv including; HaHaganah station, HaShalom station (Azrielli), Savidor station and Tel Aviv University station.
 It continues northwards stopping at Binyamina, and then continues to all of the Haifa stations; Hof HaCarmel Central Station; Bat Galim, Hashmonah (Central) and Merkazit Hamifratz Central Station.
-The train continues northwards to the Krayot, Akko and Nahariya.
+The train continues northwards to the Krayot, Akko and then onto the last station which is Nahariya.

 - The train timetable can be accessed, in English, here

 The train station is located at the lower level of Ben Gurion’s Terminal 3 on Platform 1.

 The train doesn’t operate on Shabbat (Friday evening through Saturday evening) or on religious holidays.

 Ticket price between Haifa and Ben Gurion Airport:35.50 Shekels = $US 10